elementor/hello-theme/readme.txt

 **Does this theme support any plugins?**

-Elementor Hello includes support for WooCommerce.
+Elementor Hello Theme includes support for WooCommerce.

 **Can Font Style be added thru the theme's css file?**